 (13) For a Regional Urban Community, the plan conforms to the requirements stated in the definition of the use and satisfies the requirements for the use in Section 27-508(a)(1) and Section 27-508(a)(2) of this Code.

-The subject lot is not part of a regional urban community.
+This provision is not applicable to the subject application because Preserve at Piscataway is not a regional urban community.